What Is the Catalytic Converter and What Does It Do?

 - Reduced engine performance and acceleration

-These signs may point to a clog in your converter.
-Over time, the honeycomb catalyst in your converter can become clogged.
+These signs may point to a clog or damage to the internal structure.
+Over time, the honeycomb catalyst in your converter can become clogged or break up.
 This will not only reduce the efficiency of your catalyst but can completely stop exhaust gases from exiting your exhaust system.
-Once the catalyst is completely clogged, your engine may stall or fail to start altogether.
+Once the catalyst is completely clogged, your engine may stall or extremely poorly as the exhaust has no way to exit the system.

 Cleaning Your Catalytic Converter

 Since 1975, a catalytic converter has been required in all US vehicles.
 If you need to replace your catalytic converter be sure you choose a converter certified by the EPA.
-Operating your vehicle without a converter or with a faulty converter can be dangerous to you, everyone around you, and the environment.
+Operating your vehicle without a converter or with a faulty converter can be dangerous and illegal for on-road use.

 Can I Upgrade My Converter?